nyxxxie/serenity/CONTRIBUTING.md

 ## Feature requests
 If you have an idea for a feature you would like to see in spade or would like to implement, submit an issue.
+Approved feature requests will be given the cooresponding label.
+If no one is assigned and there are no [wip] pull requests for that issue, feel free to implement it.

 ## Bug reporting
 Please note that the issue tracker is *not* tech support.
 Please only report